Park City Canyons Village Hotels and Things to Do

-Interested in staying in Canyons Village and saving big on your Park City vacation?
-As locals in the know, we’re here to help you get the most out of your trip, from our favorite Canyons Village hotels to the best restaurants, and so much more.
+Interested in staying in Canyons Village on your Park City vacation?
+As locals in the know, we’re here to help you get the most out of your trip, from our favorite Canyons Village hotels to the best restaurants and activities, and so much more.

 - If you want to save a few bucks while staying very close to the base, consider Silverado Lodge or Hyatt Place Park City.
 Silverado Lodge is just a hundred yards or so to the base, and priced much more conservatively than its ski-in/ski-out counterparts.
 Hyatt Place is brand new, less than a mile from the base, and offers great value and general access.